glivers/rackage/README.md

 # core
-This repo contains the main code and provides the functionality of the Gliver framework.
+This repo contains the main code that provides the functionality of the Gliver framework.